swiss/e-collecting-hackathon-team6/README.md

-# 6) Anonymous Fully Verifiable E-Collecting
+# 6) Anonymous Participation of Eligible Voters

 *Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the 10 topics outlined in the [guidelines](https://www.bk.admin.ch/bk/de/home/politische-rechte/e-collecting/aktuelles.html).
 Your prototype can be conceptual, clickable, and/or technical.
 Either way, you should clearly present the interactions and data flows between actors, software, and infrastructure components over time, as well as the user experience of these actors.*